SysKitTeam/docs-point/governance-and-automation/privacy-review/monitor-privacy-review.md

 ---
-description: This article explains how to monitor Privacy reviews as an admin.
+description: This article explains how to monitor Privacy Reviews as an admin.
 ---